domRiddle/ASF/Logging.md

 ## Limitations

 ASF will temporarily disable **all** rules that include `ColoredConsole` or `Console` targets when expecting user input.
 Therefore, if you want to keep logging for other targets even when ASF expects user input, you should define those targets with their own rules, as shown in examples above, instead of putting many targets in `writeTo` of the same rule (unless this is your wanted behaviour).
 Temporary disable of console targets is done in order to keep console clean when waiting for user input.

+---

+## Caveats

+Be careful when you decide to combine `Debug` logging level or below in your `SteamTarget` and `steamID` that is taking part in the ASF process.
+This can lead to potential `StackOverflowException` because you'll create an infinite loop of ASF receiving given message, then logging it through Steam, resulting in another message to log.
+Currently the only possibility for it to happen is to log `Trace` level (where ASF records its own chat messages), or `Debug` level while also running ASF in `Debug` mode (where ASF records all Steam packets).